 Step 4: Dollop the cream cheese mixture over the brownie layer.

 Spoon the remaining brownie batter in between the cream cheese blobs, completely covering the bottom layer.

-Cool the red velvet brownies on a baking rack for 30 minutes.
+Cool the brownies on a baking rack for 30 minutes.
 Place in the refrigerator for about an hour to cool the rest of the way.

-Store cake mix red velvet brownies in an airtight container in the refrigerator.
+Store these cake mix red velvet brownies with cream cheese in an airtight container in the refrigerator.

 The secrets to making brownies that are soft, chewy, and fudgy are using butter instead of oil, adding extra egg yolks to the red velvet cake mix, and being careful not to overbake them.

 Good question.
 Because what the heck does "red" or "velvet" taste like, anyway? is.
 And even tasting it doesn't quite help out because it doesn't have a strong flavor.
 If you detect chocolate, you'd be right, but only kind of.
 It's really a vanilla cake with a mild chocolate flavor and a bit of tang from buttermilk, vinegar, and of course, the cream cheese frosting.

 More Easy Desserts

 Red Velvet Brownies (from Cake Mix)